d3uk4li0n/my_ftp/README.md

 # my_ftp
-ftp server and client with multithreading in c++
+ftp server and client with multithreading in C++

 # Installation
 make --> to build